martin-esparragoza/POS/README.md

 # Driver Standards
 * Registers are to be #defined as the VALUE of a volatile pointer
 * Bufferes + others are meant to be structures

+# To Refactor
+* GPIO
+* Just look over UART1 for shenanigans
+* STDIO